Undergraduate Course: Volcanoes, Environment and People (GEGR10103)

 Fieldwork Hours 6,

 |Additional Information (Assessment)

-You MUST read the papers selected for tutorials and participate fully in the related discussions as these six meeting (Weeks 2-9) are key parts of the feedback process and provide important opportunities for you to assess the progress of your learning.
+You MUST read the papers selected for tutorials and participate fully in the related discussion as these six meetings (weeks 2-9) are key parts of the feedback process and provide important opportunities for you to assess the progress of your learning.

 ||Hours & Minutes